zhuohan123/terapipe/cluster/README.md

 # Cluster Management

-In this project, we use [Ray autoscaler](https://docs.ray.io/en/latest/cluster/launcher.html) to launch clusters.
+In this project, we use [Ray cluster launcher](https://docs.ray.io/en/latest/cluster/launcher.html) to launch clusters.
 With an existing config file, you can create a cluster with:
 ```bash
 ray up cluster.yaml
 ```